+Grade Interpretation

-Grade Interpretation Grade I Points
+Grade Points

-A Excellent/Superior Performance Level 4

-В Above Required Performance Le 3

-C Minimum Required Performance 2

-D Below Required Performance Le 1

-F Failure to Meet Performance Rec 0

-P Pass/Meets Required Performan ce Level

-(For use in a developmental cour

-specialized course and may be u ised, at the

-discretion of a college, for up to

-lot Comput ed

-IP In Progress (For use when a stud

-not had sufficient time to comple

-due to the registration date, exte

-or other circumstances beyond t

-control.
-A grade of IP will be cha

-of F if the student does not comp

-requirements by a date specified

-member, or within one year, wh

-IM Not Compu

-11V1 Incomplete-Military Leave (For who are called to active military

-end of a term.
-A grade of IM wil

-W if the student does not compl

-requirements within two years of

-Not Compu

-W Not Compu

-CR Credit (represents credit for cour

-accepted toward program comp

-graduation as a result of transfer r

-institutions or programs, advance

-evaluation, credit by examinatio

-agreements, or other validations

-required knowledge and skills) I ted

-AUD Not Compu

-S Satisfactory (for use in Continuin ng Educatio n

-courses and programs) Not Compu ited
+- A Excellent/Superior Performance LevelB Above Required Performance Level - C Minimum Required Performance Level - D Below Required Performance Level - F Failure to Meet Performance Requirements 0 - P Pass/Meets Required Performance Level (For use in a developmental course or a specialized course and may be used, at the discretion of a college, for up to six credit hours in a program) Not Computed - IP In Progress (For use when a student has not had sufficient time to complete the course due to the registration date, extended illness, or other circumstances beyond the student's control.
+A grade of IP will be changed to a grade of F if the student does not complete the course requirements by a date specified by the faculty member, or within one year, whichever is less) Not Computed - IM Incomplete-Military Leave (For use by students who are called to active military service near the end of a term.
+A grade of IM will be changed to a W if the student does not complete the course requirements within two years of the date the IM grade was awarded Not Computed